 4 Common Mistakes People Make Selling Probate Real Estate (And How to Avoid Them)

 Selling probate real estate is a different ball game than a traditional home sale.
-If a decedent’s estate has property that you intend to sell during probate, buckle up for a long ride with bumps, twists, and turns you didn’t see coming—unless you’ve got a good grasp on how this process works.
+If a decedent’s estate has property you intend to sell during probate, buckle up for a long ride with bumps, twists, and turns you didn’t see coming — unless you’ve got a good grasp on how this process works.

-Probate is a court-supervised legal procedure where beneficiaries legally obtain the financial and physical assets promised to them in a will and clear the debts of an estate.
+Probate is a legal process overseen by the court, where beneficiaries receive the financial and physical assets bequeathed to them in a will, and the estate’s debts are settled.
 The whole point of probate is to prevent fraud after someone dies, so you can bet the court will keep a close eye on what’s typically an estate’s largest asset: the house.

-Every state has adopted different probate laws but anywhere you go, probate involves detailed rules on paperwork, timelines, deadlines, and requires a specific order of operations you have to follow.
+Each state has its own probate laws, but universally, probate entails detailed regulations on paperwork, timelines, deadlines, and a specific order of procedures that must be followed.

-Avoid these pitfalls to prevent delays and problems that could crop up along the way in the sale of your probate property.
+Avoid these mistakes below to prevent delays and problems that could crop up along the way in the sale of your probate property.

 Mistake #1: Hiring inexperienced professionals to represent you during the probate process

-In probate, you won’t survive selling a home without a lot of help from an experienced probate attorney, in addition to a real estate agent who’s an expert in your local probate rules and procedures (yes, you need both an agent and an attorney).
+Navigating the sale of a home during probate requires a lot of help from a seasoned probate attorney and a real estate agent well-versed in local probate regulations and procedures.
+Both professionals are essential for a successful process.
 Whether you were named as the executor in the will or the court appointed you as such, you’ll need to partner up with a dream team to get this house sold.

-If you pick the wrong agent, you’ll run into extra stressful situations that a true professional could diffuse—like one sale Wages handled where about 30 people were involved, and one of the deceased’s children tried to hire an inexperienced agent who encouraged them to do all sorts of unnecessary repairs on the home.
+If you pick the wrong agent, you’ll run into extra stressful situations that a true professional could diffuse — for instance, in the one sale Wages handled, about 30 people were involved, and one of the deceased’s children tried to hire an inexperienced agent who encouraged them to do all sorts of unnecessary repairs on the home.

-Repairs also get complicated as the executor must find out if he or she is authorized to use estate assets in order to fund them.
+Repairs also get complicated as the executor must determine if they are authorized to use estate assets to fund them.

 Prevention tactic: Vet your probate professionals carefully and only hire those who are best in class